top of page

 This course will examine how Western society has gone about controlling people and practices considered ‘deviant’ throughout history.
 Engaging with foundational theoretical texts, ethnographical and archival work, literature, and film, we will study processes of criminalization and punishment as colonial, race-making, and gendered historical projects – from settler colonialism, the Atlantic Slave trade, early 20th-century urbanization, and the Cold War, to contemporary policies of mass incarceration, policing, and the War on Drugs.
 We will also uncover how people across time have not been passive victims of state control, but instead have actively resisted criminalization and created possibilities for survival and joy beyond the margins of the law.

-SELECTED STUDENT EVALUATIONS
+SELECTED STUDENT FEEDBACK

-SOC313 SUMMER 2023 (ONLINE)
+SOCIAL CONTROL - SUMMER 2023 (ONLINE)

 Probably one of the best professors I have ever had in my past three years at U of T. Prof Otto does a fantastic job delivering extremely interesting and stimulating course material with the outline she created out of academic passion.
 Additionally, she is incredibly respectful and understanding of all her students every week.
 Genuinely a pleasure to take a course from her.

-SOC313 SUMMER 2023 (ONLINE)
+SOCIAL CONTROL - SUMMER 2023 (ONLINE)

 SUPER AMAZING.
 Professor Otto made use a multiple methods of teaching to help us learn and retain our knowledge.
 Weekly recorded lecturettes to watch on our own time, live discussion sessions with review of week's materials (lecturettes and readings), she always posted the slides for us to take notes on and the post–lecture slides for us to review, she also incorporated weekly participation portfolio based on the weekly readings, and the assignments included 2 creative media analysis group projects (with the option to complete solo or in partners/trios) was super fun and helped us engage deeply with the concepts we learned in class, as well as 2 written essay analyses of a documentary and of a film.
 Prof Otto gave us the chance to participate if we'd like in class, first through a weekly check–in, how is everyone feeling, what did we think of the readings and lecturettes, and if we have any questions or concerns and most importantly she made the classroom a safe environment for us to be honest with her about where we are at with our assignments, whether we are behind with watching the lecturettes or readings.
 And she gives us positive encouragement and her understanding.
 And motivates us to get caught up with more exciting interesting content!
 Love her!!
 Amazing amazing prof and course format.
 She's super passionate about her teaching, her content, her research, her students and their learning!

-SOC313 SUMMER (ONLINE)
+SOCIAL CONTROL - SUMMER (ONLINE)

 Professor Otto did an excellent job designing this course and I really enjoyed it.
 I admire her casual and conversational pedagogical approach.
 She's very knowledgeable, humourous, and a really engaging and charismatic prof overall.
 It's clear that she carefully selected the readings in the syllabus, and although they're quite dense, she does a great job of summarizing the texts and sociological theories which is helpful as some of them are written in a level of language that is less accessible/more difficult to understand (e.g. Foucault).
 I think she really drills in the foundational concepts by reverting back to them and drawing connections to them throughout the course repeatedly.
 Her way of teaching is very narrative, thorough, well–structured, and well–argued.
 The content she chose for us to analyze was also very interesting, such as the newspaper articles and the Moonlight film.
 I only have positive things to say about this class and I wish I had taken it when it was delivered in person.
 However, I must say that Professor Otto has really fine tuned it well as a online–summer term course and things ran smoothly from start to finish despite the various unexpected things that came up.